The 10 Cheapest Colleges in Georgia

 - How Much Will You Pay for College?

 Whether it’s the location of the school or the quality of the food in the cafeteria, there’s a lot to consider when choosing a college.
-Another factor to consider in the decision-making of many college-bound students is its expense.
-According to Fidelity, four in ten high school students rank cost as their highest priority when choosing a college.
+Another factor to consider in the decision-making of many college-bound students is expense.
+According to the National Center for Education Statistics, two-thirds of students rated cost as a “very important” influence when choosing a college.

 The 10 Cheapest Colleges in Georgia